Terraform for automating NC2 and FVN

 2. nc2-fvn_nonat-only

-- Creates no-NAT subnet in the transit-vpc
+- Creates the “overlay-external-subnet-nonat” subnet in the Flow “transit-vpc”

 3. nc2-fvn_nat-vpcs